 Too many times when we’re speaking to other people our energy is more focused on ending the conversation instead of staying in it.
 For actors, this should change.
 If you have a four-page scene for an audition, your body needs to have the energy of focus and connection in its muscle memory in order for you to maintain intensity and concentration.

 Try this: The next time you’re in an exchange with another person see how many creative ways you can come up with to keep the conversation going.
-Ask more questions, give compliments, seek out common ground, etc. Turn 15-second conversations into one-minute conversations say, at Starbucks.
-Take a one minute exchange with a friend to three minutes and take a three-minute encounter with a family member this holiday season to six minutes.
+Ask more questions, give compliments, seek out common ground, etc. Turn 15-second conversations into one-minute conversations.
+Take a one minute exchange with a friend to three minutes and take a three-minute exchange with a family member to six minutes.
 In all instances, feel the energy of staying and not running in your body.
 Is it warm and relaxing or cool and anxious?
 That’ll most likely depend on who you’re talking to, but the point is to note the feelings of paying total attention to another person so that your body can offer them to you the next time you have a scene that requires the strength and steadiness of your presence.

 2. Establish an Intent

 In an audition piece, having an intent that represents something that interests you, that you care about, and that is fun is essential.
 A strong intent turns the piece from a series of words into a dynamic, driven conversation.